Top 10 highest paid jobs in Australia

 • Industries like mining, law, and finance remain strong career paths for skilled professionals.

-While most of the salaries listed are for roles in Sydney, there are a few exceptions for specific roles in Victoria, Western Australia and even the Northern Territory.
+While most of the salaries listed are for roles in Sydney, there are a few exceptions for specific roles in Victoria, ACT, and Western Australia.

 Reaching the top job is often the clearest route to some of Australia’s highest salaries.